shopware/store-api-reference/docs/concepts/search-queries.md

 }
 ```

-However, you might have a lot of custom fields associated with your entity, but you don't want all of them to be fetched at once.
-In order to that, please stick to the following syntax:
+However, you might have many custom fields associated with your entity but might not want to fetch them all at once.
+In such as case, please stick to the following syntax:

 ```javascript
 {